TheOdinProject/curriculum/JS101/fundamentals/fundamentals-1.md

 Numbers are the building blocks of programming logic!
 In fact, it's hard to think of any useful programming task that doesn't involve at least a little basic math... so knowing how numbers work is obviously quite important.
 Luckily, it's also fairly straightforward.

-1. [This W3Schools lesson](https://www.w3schools.com/js/js_numbers.asp) followed by [this one](https://www.w3schools.com/js/js_arithmetic.asp), are good introductions to what you can accomplish with numbers in JS
+1. [This W3Schools lesson](https://www.w3schools.com/js/js_numbers.asp) followed by [this one](https://www.w3schools.com/js/js_arithmetic.asp), are good introductions to what you can accomplish with numbers in JS.
 2. [This MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math) covers the same info from a slightly different point of view.
 There's much more that you can do with numbers, but this is all you need at the moment.
 3. Read through \(and code along with!\) [this article](http://javascript.info/operators) about operators in Javascript.
 Don't forget to do the "Tasks" at the bottom of the page!
 It will give you a pretty good idea of what you can accomplish with numbers (among other things!) in JavaScript.